djradon/public-notes/sh.question-log.2024.08.20.workflow-engine.md

    - **Use Case**: Useful for integrating BPMN diagrams with semantic web technologies, enabling automated reasoning over business processes.

 ### 2. **Process Specification Language (PSL)**
-   - **Description**: PSL is an ontology developed by NIST (National Institute of Standards and Technology) to represent the semantics of process descriptions.
+   - **Description**: [[prdct.process-specification-language-psl]] is an ontology developed by NIST (National Institute of Standards and Technology) to represent the semantics of process descriptions.
 It aims to facilitate interoperability between different process-related applications.
    - **Components**: PSL includes concepts like activities, states, timepoints, and objects, which can be used to describe processes in a standardized way.
    - **Use Case**: Standardization and interoperability in manufacturing, engineering, and other industries where process descriptions need to be shared across systems.